jinyus/dart_beacon/Readme.md

 ## Overview

-A Beacon is a powerful reactive primitive for dart.
-It provides facilities for executing any code when a value is updated.
+A Beacon is a reactive primitive.
+This means that it provides facilities for executing any code when a it's value is modified.

 ## Features